Modern Foreign Language

 Brief Description:

-This is the second term of the Japanese course for beginners – following on from the September – December course.
+This is the third term of the Japanese course for beginners – following on from the September – December and January – March courses.
 You will develop basic speaking and listening skills in everyday situations, to read and write Hiragana and Katakana as well as recognise some Kanji, to help you speak with confidence.

 Previous Experience and Knowledge Needed?